flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 * Default Value:

 :::caution
-For input elements (e.g., text input may require a default value from a process variable, while a number input may need a computed value).
+For input elements (e.g., text input), you may require a default value from a process variable, while a number input may need a computed value.
 :::

 * Text element